bcgov/range-web/README.md

 * Integration with Sass

 * [Semantic UI React](https://react.semantic-ui.com/usage) was chosen for the main css framework.
 It includes Gulp build tools so the project can preserve its own theme changes, allowing us to customise the style variables.
 Detailed documentation on theming in Semantic UI can be found [here](http://learnsemantic.com/developing/customizing.html).

-## Create React App
-  The application was based on Facebook's [Create-React-App](https://github.com/facebook/create-react-app).
-The project was ejected once to add more plugins and make changes in Webpack configuration, then it was switched back since the newer version took care of all the demands.

 ## License